Photo by SIMON LEE on Unsplash

 Decaying Learning Rate

 A decaying learning rate, decreasing over time, is another variant.
-This approach allows significant model adjustments during the initial training stages, followed by a gradual reduction as the weights near optimal values.
+This approach allows significant model adjustments during initial training stages, followed by a gradual reduction as the weights near optimal values.
 This strategy can avert overshooting the minimum and expedite convergence.

 Implementation methods for a decaying learning rate vary.
 A common approach reduces the rate by a fixed factor after specific epochs.
 Alternatively, mathematical functions, like exponential decay, gradually decrease the rate over time.